 When he came to court on December 4 to hear another trial about the status of his disability settlement, Inik was wearing his protective covering and arsenal.
 Oddly, it seems nobody noticed the weapons.
 He even spoke with a county prosecutor in his office beforehand while wearing full battle regalia under his clothes.
 The gear Inik carried consisted of four .38-caliber revolvers, clubs, and “hatchets galore” — including a saber, hammer, butcher knife, and blackjack, plus 165 rounds of ammunition.
 Somehow concealed from view, Inik’s bizarre get-up was put together out of bits of galvanized iron, dishpans and washboilers.

 As Judge C.E.
-Greenwald berated the injured man and told him to go home and take a bath, Inik flipped out and suddenly opened fire.
+Greenwald berated the injured man and told him to go home and take a bath, Inik became irate and suddenly opened fire.
 He managed to get off seven rounds, injuring a bailiff and a juror, before a group subdued him.

 Thrown in jail in Crown Point, Inik quickly went on trial again for his mental health.
 This time, Judge Walter Hardy consigned him to the “booby hatch,” the psychiatric ward or “colony for the criminally insane” at the Indiana State Prison in Michigan City.